giovancombo/DLA-Labs/lab2/README.md

 ---

-## Exercise 3: Reusing Pre-trained LLMs (choose one)
+## Exercise 3: Reusing Pre-trained LLMs
-Choose **one** of the following exercises (well, *at least* one).
-In each of these you are asked to adapt a pre-trained LLM (`GPT2Model` or `DistilBERT` are two good choices) to a new Natural Language Understanding task.
-A few comments:
+In each of the following exercises I'm asked to adapt a pre-trained LLM to a new Natural Language Understanding task.

-+ Since GPT2 is a *autoregressive* model, there is no latent space aggregation at the last transformer layer (you get the same number of tokens out that you give in input).
-To use a pre-trained model for a classification or retrieval task, you should aggregate these tokens somehow (or opportunistically select *one* to use).
+I chose to use `DistilBERT` in order to better understand the functioning of BERT models.

-+ BERT models (including DistilBERT) have a special [CLS] token prepended to each latent representation in output from a self-attention block.
-You can directly use this as a representation for classification (or retrieval).
+BERT models (including DistilBERT) have a special [CLS] token prepended to each latent representation in output from a self-attention block.
+I will directly use this as a representation for addressing my following tasks.

-+ The first *two* exercises below can probably be done *without* any fine-tuning - that is, just training a shallow MLP to classify or represent with the appropriate loss function.
+Note: Exercises 3.1 and 3.2 can be done *without* any fine-tuning - that is, just training a shallow MLP to classify or represent with the appropriate loss function.
+So, that's what I tried to do.

 ### Exercise 3.1: Training a Text Classifier

-Peruse the [text classification datasets on Hugging Face](https://huggingface.co/datasets?task_categories=task_categories:text-classification&sort=downloads).
-Choose a *moderately* sized dataset and use a LLM to train a classifier to solve the problem.

-**Note**: A good first baseline for this problem is certainly to use an LLM *exclusively* as a feature extractor and then train a shallow model.
+An important choice is the dataset that will be used for the task.
+Looking at the [text classification datasets on HuggingFace](https://huggingface.co/datasets?task_categories=task_categories:text-classification&sort=downloads), one of the best datasets to use is the *ag_news*: a moderately sized multi-class dataset about news from all over the world, with 4 perfectly balanced classes.
+But, as always, I can't feel satisfied with easy things: my attention got captured by the *dair-ai/emotion* dataset too, a set about sentiment of snippets of text that, in comparison to the previous one, looks like a real mess!
+6 classes, skewed, with not so much data available.
+I'll compare the two datasets, check and report any difference encountered in order to have a more complete view of how my Language Model works with different kinds of data.

 So far, I just tried to fine-tune a pretrained DistilBERT model for the Sequence Classification task.

 But for this specific exercise, fine-tuning can be avoided!
-One hint is to use DistilBERT *only* as a mere feature extractor, and to use a very shallow model (an MLP, or even a Logistic Regression!) on the final representation for the multi-class classification.
+One hint is to use DistilBERT *only* as a feature extractor, and to use a very shallow model (an MLP, or even a Logistic Regression!) on the final representation for the multi-class classification.

-Let's try to do so!

-The choice of the dataset is crucial for what we're trying to achieve: text classification without having to fine-tune DistilBERT.

-Looking at the Hugging Face Datasets, one of the best datasets to use is the *ag_news*: a moderately sized multi-class dataset, with perfectly balanced classes.
-But, as always, I cannot feel satisfied with easy things: my attention got captured by the *dair-ai/emotion* dataset too, that, in comparison to the previous one, looks like a real mess!
-6 classes, skewed, with not that much data available.

-I'll try to face the same challenge using the two datasets, in order to check and report any difference encountered.

-Looking at the DistilBertTokenizer, I can see that it's a word level tokenizer, at least for the english language.
+Looking at the DistilBertTokenizer, I can see that it's a **word level** tokenizer, at least for the english language.

 - Using the *dair-ai/emotion* dataset, the multi-class classifier, with or without any tweaks on the loss weights to address the class imbalance problem, struggles to reach 67% Test Accuracy (while a fine-tuned DistilBERT is capable to go up to 94% accuracy).
 - Using the *ag_news* dataset, instead, the classifier makes no effort to provide results with 92% Test Accuracy.